hcp4715/dockerHDDM_Guide/README.md

 `--rm` ---- Automatically remove the container when it exits

-`--cpus=5` ---- Number of cores will be used by docker
+`--cpus=5` ---- Number of cores will be used by docker, make sure you have more cores than the number here

 `-v` ---- mount a folder to the container